Arlington Heights High School: History

-In 1963, a number of Paschal students attacked a crowd of Arlington Heights students, using blunt weapons, Molotov cocktails, and a single plane fly-over, which dropped toilet paper with Paschal's school colors.
+As of 1996, students could be bused to AHHS from the Butler subsidized housing in downtown Fort Worth and from various communities in southeast Fort Worth with racial and ethnic minorities.

+Students at Arlington Heights refer to their school as "The Hill", as the main building offers a view of the Trinity River valley to the south, from which AHHS is visible.

+In 1996, the Fort Worth Star-Telegram called the school a "scholastically touted institution that draws students from private schools."

 Description

-The school occupies a red brick building that is visible from Interstate 30 (West Freeway).
+The school occupies a red brick building visible from Interstate 30 (West Freeway).

-The main building houses 74 classrooms, a library, band hall, auditorium, gymnasium, cafeteria, workrooms and administrative offices.
-Outside buildings include a second gymnasium, field houses with concessions stands, and a weight room.
-The new wing opened in the fall of 2004 and houses six classrooms and a-state of-the-art dance studio.
-The surrounding grounds are covered with tennis courts, baseball, softball, a unique multi-purpose athletic facility, soccer and football fields, and an all-weather track which is open to public use.
+The main building houses 74 classrooms, a library, band hall, auditorium, gymnasium, workrooms and administrative offices.
+Outside buildings include a cafeteria, second gymnasium, field houses with concessions stands and a weight room.
+A new wing opened in the fall of 2004 and houses six classrooms and a state of-the-art dance studio.
+A detached cafeteria with outside seating was built and opened in 2019.
+The surrounding grounds are covered with tennis courts, baseball, softball, a unique multi-purpose athletic facility, soccer and football fields and an all-weather track that is open for public use.

 Student body

-In 2014, approximately 1,800 students attended the school.
-46% were Hispanic, 29% were White Anglo, and 22% were Black.
-45% of the students were eligible for free or reduced lunch.
+In the 2022–2023 school year there were 1,934 students with a student-teacher ratio of 15.9.
+51% of students were Hispanic, 23% of students were African American, and 21% of students were White, while 68% of students qualified for free or discounted lunches.

 Arlington Heights' student-athletes compete in the UIL 5A classification for 12 varsity sports.